Inside Japan's 'suicide forest'

 Story highlights

-- Logan Paul was blasted for a posting video of a man hanging from a tree in Japan's 'suicide forest'
+- Logan Paul was blasted for a posting video of a man hanging from a tree in Japan's "suicide forest"

 - Suicide rates in Japan are higher than most in the developed world